 On the outside, the curling Tudor chimneys and crenelated medieval parapets, as well as the 18th Century alterations in the wonderful Strawberry Hill Gothic style form an amazing mixture of architectural styles.
 The house has Grade 1 listed status in recognition of its unique architecture.

 Nether Winchendon boasts a beautiful garden of seven acres, with many fine and rare trees.
 The extensive herbaceous borders and bulbs add lots of colour, whilst the gorgeous 18th Century bridge spans the meandering River Thame over to the water meadows beyond.
 Nether Winchendon House is widely regarded as one of the most romantic ancient historic houses in Britain today.

 Photographing weddings at Nether Winchendon House

 Today Nether Winchendon House is available for both small and larger wedding celebrations.
-I love photographing weddings at this amazing riverside venue; at every turn there are so many fabulous backdrops for photographs.
+I love photographing weddings at this amazing riverside venue.